JMiller7334/Game-Client-Server-Animation-System/README.md

 # Client-Server Flat Ride System:
 ### Overview:
 The Client-Server Flat Ride System is an open-source system I created for theme-park-themed ROBLOX games.
 This system is used in my own game: Theme Park Project.
+This system is specifically designed for flat ride game models (non-roller coaster rides)

 It is a game animation management system tailored for optimizing animations for specific in-game models.
 It bridges the client-server barrier, offering solid game performance and eliminates animation latency issues.